Size distributions of gold nanoparticles in solution measured by single-particle mass photometry

-Note that the mean and median values of each distribution agree well, in keeping with the quality of linear fit in Figure \ref{fig:rep_particles}F.
+Note that the means and median values of these distributions match in keeping with normal distributions of particle size in the stock solutions.
+The agreement between the widths of iSCAT and TEM diameter distributions adds weight to the linear fit of interferometric contrast to $D^3$ in Figure \ref{fig:rep_particles}F, and supports the concept of iSCAT as a means of nanoparticle mass photometry.\cite{Supp} }

-In addition to predicting the size of any individual nanoparticle on the basis of its iSCAT ratiometric contrast, the conversion afforded by Eq (\ref{eqn:contrast_calibration}) also invites a comparison of the widths of the nanoparticle size distributions measured by iSCAT and TEM.
-Inspection of Figure \ref{fig:rep_particles} shows that, when measured by their iSCAT ratiometric contrast, the size distributions in all three nanoparticle solutions display similar widths.
-However, measured by TEM, the solution of 5 nm particles appears to contain a substantially narrower distribution of particle sizes.

-This apparent difference may very well reflect the advantage of a larger number of measurements in detecting rare occurrences of particles that have diameters much larger and much smaller than the mean.
-The 5 nm iSCAT result reflects a size distribution determined for a sample size of 4,196 particles.
-The corresponding TEM distribution was determined from the count of 904 particles.
-It is also reasonable to consider that a larger fraction of the smaller particles may fail to meet the particle tracking threshold in a static TEM image, as opposed to the dynamic threshold that triggers particle counting in a ratiometric iSCAT determination.